Onix-one/Test-task-from-the-company-Qulix/README.md

 2) Use file ProjectZDb.sql into Microsoft SQL Server Management Studio 18 (After that, a full database will be generated.)
 3) Run the project in Visual Studio
 # SQL script ProjectZDb.sql is located into folder ProjectZ

+# Task description.
 Develop an application for registering employees of companies.

 The application must allow the following data to be entered, edited and deleted:
 1. Employee